Open 10am-5pm every day. Card payments only, please

 We recommend that you try a free search on www.deceasedonline.com before paying for a grave search.
 Do try a few variations of the name in case there are errors in the transcription.
 Registered users of Deceased Online can narrow their searches to particular areas of the country or to individual cemeteries.
 Fees are payable to view or download documents.
 Note that the 'Burial Register' published on the deceasedonline site has the date the burial was booked in by the cemetery, not the date of the burial itself, which was usually a few days later.
 You'll still need to book a location search if you want to see the grave.
 However if you book a grave search through our website and the person you are looking for is not here, we'll refund £25 of the search fee.

-Not all graves have memorials, and memorials were not permitted on ‘common’ or ‘public’ graves.
+Not all graves have memorials, and memorials were not permitted on ‘common’ or ‘public’ graves, so sometimes there is nothing much to look at.
 Memorials are the responsibility of the registered owner and not of the cemetery.

 Every private grave has at least one named registered owner.
 Location searches are free for the registered owner of the grave being searched for.
 If you believe you may be entitled to own a grave, please ask for a copy of our guidance on Owning and transferring burial rights.
 A fee is payable for the transfer of ownership.